Domino tilings of three-dimensional cylinders: regularity of hamiltonian disks: Introduction

 \begin{theorem} Let $\D_0$ be a disk satisfying the hypothesis of Theorem~\ref{thm:regdisks}.
 Consider pairwise disjoint disks $\D_1,\ldots, \D_k$ such that $|\D_i| < |\D_0| - 2$ and $\D_i \cap \D_0$ is a line segment of length two.
 If $\D = \bigcup_{i=0}^k \D_i$ is a hamiltonian disk then $\D$ is regular. \end{theorem}

-Theorem~\ref{thm:regdisks} motivates the question of when a bottleneck-free disk has a hamiltonian cycle, which is equivalent to determining when an 2-edge-connected solid grid graph is hamiltonian.
-Zamfirescu and Zamfirescu~\cite{ZamZam} showed that certain grid graphs with width greater than two are hamiltonian.
-Conversely, Keshavarz-Kohjerdi and Bagheri~\cite{KB} established conditions that a hamiltonian rectangular truncated grid graph must satisfy.
+Naturally, Theorem~\ref{thm:regdisks} motivates the question of whether a bottleneck-free disk is hamiltonian, which is equivalent to determining whether a solid grid graph with no vertex cut of size two formed by adjacent vertices is hamiltonian.
+Zamfirescu and Zamfirescu~\cite{ZZ92} showed that certain grid graphs with width greater than two are hamiltonian.
+Conversely, Keshavarz-Kohjerdi and Bagheri~\cite{KKB23} established conditions that a hamiltonian rectangular truncated grid graph must satisfy.
 As a consequence, the first two disks in Figure~\ref{fig:cexreg} are not hamiltonian.
 On the other hand, it is easy to obtain examples of disks with small bottlenecks that fail to be hamiltonian, as the last two disks in Figure~\ref{fig:cexreg}.
-Although our results do not apply to these four disks, a computation shows their regularity.
-On a positive note, the inequality in Theorem~\ref{thm:bottleneck} regarding the size of the pairwise disjoint disks is tight (see Theorem 4 of~\cite{RaphaIrreg}).
+Although our theorems do not apply directly, the regularity of these four disks can be easily established by combining our results with an additional analysis, as each disk becomes hamiltonian after the removal of certain two unit squares.
+On a positive note, the inequality in Theorem~\ref{thm:bottleneck} regarding the size of the pairwise disjoint disks is tight (see Theorem 4 of~\cite{Mar23}).

-This paper is divided as follows.
-In Section~\ref{sec:definitions} we present the construction of the domino group and exhibit a particular family of generators.
-In Section~\ref{sec:hamiltoniandisks} we show some advantages of working with hamiltonian cycles and prove two technical lemmas.
+This paper is structured as follows.
+In Section~\ref{sec:definitions} we present the construction of a family of generators for the domino group of a disk.
+In Section~\ref{sec:hamiltoniandisks} we show some advantages of working with hamiltonian cycles and establish two technical lemmas.
 We prove Theorems~\ref{thm:regdisks} and~\ref{thm:bottleneck} in Section~\ref{sec:thmproof}.

 The author thanks Nicolau Saldanha and Caroline Klivans for providing insightful comments and suggestions.
 The author thanks for the support and hospitality of Brown University, where part of this work was completed.
 The support of CNPq, FAPERJ, Projeto Arquimedes (PUC-Rio) and CAPES are appreciated.